BradGreig/LEGO-analysis/docs/index.md

 ### A deeper look at metrics involving pieces and weight

 Although we have established that the price per piece is the superior metric, we have done this based only on a single value (the R$^{2}$ coefficient).
-Therefore, it is worth looking deeper into how well do these metrics actually perform, and where the differences between the two metrics occur.
+Therefore, it is worth looking deeper into how well these metrics actually perform, and where the differences between the two metrics occur.

 To investigate the data deeper, I will calculate the mean price of LEGO sets within fixed regions (bins) of either 1000 pieces or 1000 grams.
 Doing so highlights whether there is any variation (evolution) in the data for increasing the number of pieces/weight in a LEGO set.
 This will also highlight how good or poor a fixed PPP or PPW is.
 Below, I show this for the number of pieces (left) and set weight (right).